Cable Car Lines in Other California Cities

 Cable Cars at Knott's Berry Farm

-In 1955, the San Franisco Municipal Railway sold former California St Cable Railway cars 6, 17, 20, 43, 49, and 59 to Knott's Berry Farm in Buena Park, Orange County.
+In 1955, the San Franisco Municipal Railway sold former California St Cable Railroad cars 6, 17, 20, 43, 49, and 59 to Knott's Berry Farm in Buena Park, Orange County.
 They ran under battery power, hauling visitors from the parking lot.
 The cars operated at Knott's until 1979.

-Car 17 is preserved at the Poway Midland Railroad in Poway, California and car 43 is preserved at the Orange Empire Railway Museum in Perris, California.
 Two sources say the other cars were returned to Muni in 1981, but they must have been used for parts, because they aren't on Muni's roster.
+One car, number 59, was spotted in Auburn in late 2017 or early 2018.

 Knotts Car A postcard showing a former Cal Cable car at Knott's Berry Farm, with costumed characters from the Ghost Town.